 In utero and early childhood are critical times for genetic expression, and nutrition plays a key role.

-For a variety of reasons that differ from person to person, children with behavioural, learning or mental health challenges tend to have a higher toxic burden than most.
-This includes the accumulation of metals and environmental contaminants, but also infection and internally generated chemicals coming from pathogenic organisms in the gut and the process of metabolism.
+For a variety of reasons that differ from person to person, children with behavioral, learning or mental health challenges tend to have a higher toxic burden than most that leads to excessive inflammation.
+Sources could be the accumulation of metals and environmental contaminants, but also infection and internally generated chemicals coming from pathogenic organisms in the gut and the process of metabolism.

-This irritation can interfere with nutrient absorption, can contribute to inflammation, and can generally interfere with function.
+This irritation can interfere with nutrient absorption, keep the nervous system stuck in overdrive, and can generally interfere with function.

 There is now a vast body of research connecting the health of the digestive tract with the function of the brain.
 When probiotic gut flora are not healthy pathogenic bacteria and fungi are allowed to proliferate.
-This causes damage to the gut lining and creates neurotoxins that can affect brain function, behaviour, mood and learning (here's a primer)
+This causes damage to the gut lining and creates neurotoxins that can affect brain function, behavior, mood and learning.

-Imbalances in the gut flora also interfere with the function of neurotransmitters like dopamine, serotonin & GABA.
+Imbalances in the gut flora also interfere with the synthesis and function of neurotransmitters like dopamine, serotonin & GABA.

-Over 200 symptoms have been associated with adverse food reactions, some which overlap with symptoms of ADHD.
+Over 200 symptoms have been associated with food reactions, some of which overlap with symptoms of ADHD.

 Blood Sugar Instability.

-A diet high in carbohydrates (especially refined carbohydrates like flour and sugar), can cause blood sugar swings and hormonal shifts which can contribute to ADHD behaviour.
+A diet high in carbohydrates (especially refined carbohydrates like flour and sugar), can cause blood sugar swings and hormonal shifts which can contribute to ADHD behavior.